KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/puffing-billy.md

 :::caution

-This is needed only if you are using Knapsack Pro in [Queue Mode](../overview/index.mdx#queue-mode-dynamic-split).
+This is needed only if you are using Knapsack Pro in [Queue Mode](../overview/index.mdx#queue-mode-dynamic-split) and legacy versions of `knapsack_pro` older than 7.0.

 :::